-- e) In relation to land used as a garden, the Defra guidance says: "A garden is usually enclosed land near a building.
+- f) In relation to land used as a garden, the Defra guidance says: "A garden is usually enclosed land near a building.
 It typically includes areas of lawn, flower borders and other cultivated plants."
-In practice on the coast there may be some very large areas of enclosed land associated with a dwelling and consisting of areas of lawn, flower borders or other cultivated plants, or similar garden-like cover such as ornamental plantings, garden furniture or vegetable plots. - f) Included in this category would be any gardens within this description that are opened to the public at certain times or for which an entry charge is levied (see section 8.17 on visitor attractions). - g) In some cases the word "garden" will be used to describe an area of coastal land, for example in its postal address or business name.
-This will not of itself indicate whether the land has any excepted status. - h) Land registered as agricultural land or in receipt of payments relating to the management of such land will not be considered as garden and as a consequence will not be excepted from the coastal access provisions, although this does not preclude an owner seeking a 'change of use' through the appropriate process.
+In practice on the coast there may be some very large areas of enclosed land associated with a dwelling and consisting of areas of lawn, flower borders or other cultivated plants, or similar garden-like cover such as ornamental plantings, garden furniture or vegetable plots. - g) Included in this category would be any gardens within this description that are opened to the public at certain times or for which an entry charge is levied (see section 8.16 on visitor attractions). - h) In some cases the word "garden" will be used to describe an area of coastal land, for example in its postal address or business name.
+This will not of itself indicate whether the land has any excepted status. - i) The criteria we will use to judge whether land is used as a garden, for the purposes of considering whether the dedication approach described in section 8.17 may be relevant, are as set out above.